metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

 ## Disambiguation

 A name might be bound to different binding instances by different name binding rules with overlapping patterns.
-NaBL allows to disambiguate such ambiguous binding rules by specifying precedence of rules:
+NaBL Core allows to disambiguate such ambiguous binding rules by specifying precedence of rules:

     <RuleID> > <RuleID>